rmarji/AI-Principles-Book/content/chapters/chapter-8.md

 Transparency norms address when and how to disclose AI agent involvement.
 General practice suggests disclosing when agents produce work that affects other people, when asked directly about whether AI assisted with something, or when there is potential for confusion about human versus AI contribution.
 Disclosure builds trust and sets appropriate expectations about how work was produced (Daugherty and Wilson 198).
 Some communications should always be human-generated, particularly those involving sensitive topics, difficult conversations, personal recognition, or high-stakes relationship moments.
 Team norms specify which communication types require explicit human authorship and which allow agent assistance or drafting.

 Attribution practices clarify credit and responsibility in human-AI collaboration.
 When agents contribute substantially to work products, how should that be acknowledged?
 Some teams adopt language like "prepared with AI assistance" or "AI-assisted analysis" to indicate agent involvement without overstating it.
-Attribution matters particularly for learning and development—if a junior team member submits impressive work largely produced by an agent, leaders need to know the actual contribution to provide appropriate feedback and growth opportunities (Wilson and Daugherty 91).
+Attribution matters particularly for learning and development-if a junior team member submits impressive work largely produced by an agent, leaders need to know the actual contribution to provide appropriate feedback and growth opportunities (Wilson and Daugherty 91).

 Response timing expectations shift in human-AI environments.
 Agents enable much faster response to routine requests, but human judgment still takes time.
 Team norms differentiate between agent-appropriate rapid responses and human deliberation that requires patience.
 Setting these expectations prevents frustration when a colleague does not immediately respond to something that seems simple but actually requires thought (Malone 253).